 Participants in this service-based trip, which runs every other summer, go to the monasteries of the Benedictine Sisters of St. Agnes in rural southwestern Tanzania where they spend roughly two weeks working with the sisters in the schools, orphanages and medical dispensaries that they host.
 Other service projects may be available.
 Participants also collect a variety of medical and educational supplies to bring to Tanzania for these locations.

 During the preceding spring semester, students enroll in the associated two-credit course to examine the concepts of culture, cultural competence and collaboration from an interdisciplinary lens while preparing for the trip to Tanzania.
 The course and trip explore issues of equity and justice through critical examination of personal and professional values in light of the Benedictine values which are also embraced by our hosts — the Benedictine Sisters of St. Agnes in Tanzania.

 The group stays at Quest Mexico, a live-in facility dedicated to teaching social justice from the point of view of the poor in Mexico.
 Quest Mexico arranges for speakers and activists on a variety of topics dealing with issues such as economic change, women's issues, poverty and grass-roots movements.
 Quest Mexico also organizes excursions to places of interest in and around Cuernavaca, including a weekend home-stay in a local village and a weekend in Mexico City.
 Quest Mexico also provides a safe, clean and secure residence, with all meals, located within bus distance from the city center.

-This is a senior nursing elective, taken in the fall, that aims to develop cultural competency through experiential learning, intercultural exchange, and collaboration with nursing students in the Philippines.
+Transcultural Nursing in the Philippines is a senior level nursing course and is a section of the Capstone course (NSG 4437).
+The Philippines Capstone aims to develop cultural awareness and sensitivity through experiential learning, intercultural exchange, and collaboration with nursing students in the Philippines.
 Students utilize learned nursing theories and concepts in providing care and understanding of differences and similarities with other culture.
-Students participate in a two week, in-country clinical experience that provides different perspectives and enhances sensitivity to the needs of patients with different cultural beliefs and traditions.
+Students participate in a three-week, in-country clinical experience that provides different perspectives and enhances sensitivity to the needs of patients with different cultural beliefs and traditions.
+Students earn clinical hours required for graduation.
 For more information contact Gina Diaz.